-Whether you’re a seasoned forex trader or just a newbie, I’m sure that by now you’ve already come across a few generalities about trading.
+Whether you’re a seasoned trader or just a noob, I’m sure that by now you’ve already come across a few generalities about trading.

 Myth #1: “Try and try and pretty soon you’ll succeed.”

 I’m sorry to burst your bubble, but the market doesn’t give a cat’s litter about your efforts.

 Perhaps we have Disney to blame for having this fairytale mindset, thinking that whoever watches the market 24/7, takes the most trades, and gives up his entire social life, will be rewarded with a happy ending.

 It’s unfair, I know.
 But that’s how life works.
 Think about it.
 What do you think is the proportion of artists and athletes who dedicate so much time to their craft but still find that they couldn’t live off their careers?

 We’ve already discussed how it’s possible to make a living out of trading.
 However, one has to be consistently good at it.